Jason Taumalolo: 2012

 On 17 February, Taumalolo re-signed with North Queensland until the end of the 2015 season.
 In March, he was reported to have declared his allegiance to Queensland and Australia, though on 7 April, New Zealand Rugby League's high performance manager Tony Kemp confirmed that Taumalolo had pledged allegiance to New Zealand, the country of his birth.
 Taumalolo was named as a reserve in the New Zealand squad for the 2012 ANZAC Test against Australia, but was not selected to play.

 Taumalolo finished the season with five tries in 17 matches.
 In October, he was again selected for the Junior Kiwis.
 He was described as the "next Sonny Bill Williams".

 2013

-On 20 April, Taumalolo made his international debut for Tonga in the Pacific Test against Samoa at Centerbet Stadium.
+On 20 April, Taumalolo made his international debut for Tonga in the Pacific Rugby League International against Samoa at Centerbet Stadium.
 Taumalolo was a standout in the Intrust Super Cup in the 2013 season, playing for Cowboys feeder club, the Mackay Cutters.
 The Cutters won the competition and dedicated their win to recently deceased teammate Alex Elisala.
 He would later go on to star for the Cowboys at the backend of the season including the club's semi-final loss to Cronulla.
 Taumalolo played 14 matches and scored 2 tries for the Cowboys in 2013.
 In October, he represented Tonga in the 2013 Rugby League World Cup, playing in 2 matches and scoring a try in their match against the Cook Islands.